elixir-crawly/crawly/README.md

 ```

 5. Configure Crawly:
 By default Crawly does not require any configuration.
-But obviusely you will need
+But obviously you will need
 a configuration for fine tuning the Crawls:

 ```elixir